defagos/CoconutKit/README.markdown

 * Code style guidelines are not formalized anywhere, but try to stay as close as possible to the style I use.
 This saves me some work when merging pull requests.
 IMHO, having a consistent way of organizing and writing source code makes it easier to read, write and maintain
 * Read my [article about the memory management techniques](http://subjective-objective-c.blogspot.com/2011/04/use-objective-c-properties-to-manage.html) I use, and apply the same rules
 * Do not use ARC
-* Use of private APIs is strictly forbidden
+* Use of private APIs is strictly forbidden (except if the private method calls never make it into released binaries.
+You can still call private APIs to implement helpful debugging features, for example)
-* Development and demo projects are also included.
+* Development and demo projects should be updated.
 Both are almost the same, except that the demo project uses the library in its binary form.
 New components should be written using the development project, so that an example with good code coverage is automatically available when your new component is ready.
 The demo project should then be updated accordingly
 * Unit tests require version 0.5.2 of the [GHUnit framework for iOS](https://github.com/gabriel/gh-unit) to be installed under `/Developer/Frameworks/GHUnitIOS/0.5.2/GHUnitIOS.framework`

 #### Writing code

 Use the `CoconutKit-dev` project to easily write and test your code.
 When you are done with the `CoconutKit-dev` project, update the `CoconutKit` and `CoconutKit-demo` projects to mirror the changes you made to the source tree.
 New resources must be added to the `CoconutKit-resources` project.

-Any new public header file must be added to the `CoconutKit-(dev|test)` `.pch` file, as well as to the `publicHeaders.txt` file located in the `CoconutKit-dev` directory.
+Any new public header file must be added to the `CoconutKit-(dev|test).pch` file, as well as to the `publicHeaders.txt` file located in the `CoconutKit-dev` directory.
 Source files with linker issues (source files containing categories only, or meant to be used in Interface Builder) must also be added to the `bootstrap.txt` file.
 Please refer to the `make-fmwk.sh` documentation for more information.

 For non-interactive components, you should consider adding some test cases to the `CoconutKit-test` project as well.
-Update it to mirror the changes made to the source and resource files of the `CoconutKit` project, and update the `.pch` to reference any new public header.
+Update it to mirror the changes made to the source and resource files of the `CoconutKit` project.

 #### Code repository